Sanket-Kudtarkar-AI/OpenCV/03_custom_object_tracker/readme.md

 # Custom Object Tracker

-_Tracks object which is selected my the cursor._
+_Tracks object selected by the cursor._

 ## Steps: